First Principles Study of Structural and Optical Properties of B$_{12}$ Isomers: Results and Discussion

 \subsection{Icosahedron}

-This is one of the most studied isomers of the B$_{12}$ cluster, perhaps, because of its high-level of symmetry, with a perfect icosahedral structure, and $I_{h}$ symmetry group.\cite{b12-icos-bamba-wagner,BOUSTANI-cpl-1995,PRB97} Bambakidis and Wagner used the Slater's SCF-Xa-SW approach to study the electronic structure and cohesive properties of B$_{12}$ icosahedral cluster, while Boustani employed first-principles DFT and Hartree-Fock approaches to study it.\cite{BOUSTANI-cpl-1995,PRB97} Furthermore, B$_{12}$ icosahedron forms the fundamental units in bulk boron, and other boron-rich solids, therefore, it has always made one curious whether or not it exists in isolated form.\cite{kawai-JCP91,nature-b12,prl-b12} Hayami\cite{b12-icos-hayami} studied the encapsulation properties of the B$_{12}$ icosahedral cluster using first-principles DFT based methodology.
-Kawai and Weare\cite{kawai-JCP91} based upon ab initio molecular dynamics simulations, and Boustani using first-principles DFT and Hartree-Fock methods, concluded that isolated B$_{12}$ icosahedral cluster is unstable, and actually stabilizes to a lower-energy open structure.
-The present work, based upon ab initio CCSD based geometry optimization, verifies those early results, and predicts the B$_{12}$ icosahedron to be 3.55 eV higher in energy as compared to the lowest energy quasi-planar B$_{12}$ cluster (see Table \ref{tab:total-energies}).
-This result can also be understood as a consequence of Jahn-Teller distortion, if we examine the single-particle energy levels of B$_{12}$ icosahedron, obtained from calculations without any electrons.
-These calculations were performed using a STO-3G basis set, and the energy levels obtained along with their symmetries are shown in Fig. \ref{fig:orbitals-b12-ih}.
-If we start filling the energy levels using auf-bau principle, we note that the five-fold degenerate highest-occupied molecular orbital (HOMO) of H\textsubscript{g} symmetry is partially filled, thus making the isomer a candidate for Jahn-Teller distortion to a structure of lower symmetry.
+This is one of the most studied isomers of the B$_{12}$ cluster, perhaps, because of its high-level of symmetry, i.e., a perfect icosahedral structure, and $I_{h}$ symmetry group.\citep{b12-icos-bamba-wagner,BOUSTANI-cpl-1995,PRB97} Bambakidis and Wagner used the Slater's SCF-Xa-SW approach to study the electronic structure and cohesive properties of B$_{12}$ icosahedral cluster, while Boustani employed first-principles DFT and Hartree-Fock approaches to study it.\citep{BOUSTANI-cpl-1995,PRB97} Furthermore, B$_{12}$ icosahedron forms the fundamental units in bulk boron, and other boron-rich solids, therefore, it has always made one curious whether or not it exists in isolated form.\citep{kawai-JCP91,nature-b12,prl-b12} Hayami\citep{b12-icos-hayami} studied the encapsulation properties of the B$_{12}$ icosahedral cluster using first-principles DFT based methodology.
+Kawai and Weare\citep{kawai-JCP91} based upon ab initio molecular dynamics simulations, and Boustani using first-principles DFT and Hartree-Fock methods,\citep{BOUSTANI-cpl-1995,PRB97} concluded that the isolated B$_{12}$ icosahedral cluster is unstable, and actually stabilizes to a lower-energy open structure.

-When we performed the geometry optimization for the icosahedral structure at the Hartree-Fock level using a STO-3G basis set, we obtained a uniform nearest-neighbor distance of 1.66 Å, consistent with the $I_{h}$ symmetry.
-However, on employing the cc-pVDZ basis set, coupled with the CCSD methodology, our minimum energy structure is a deformed icosahedron with the $C_{2h}$ symmetry point group symmetry, and non-uniform nearest-neighbor distances in the range 1.71 Å\textemdash 1.80 Å, shown in Fig. \ref{fig:optimized-geometries}(e).
-This clearly illustrates the tendency of the icosahedral structure towards distortion to a lower symmetry one, consistent with the Jahn-Teller theorem.